-Credit Monitoring: Students should monitor their credit, as one's credit history can affect student loan eligibility and employment, as well as for one's own financial health.
+Credit Monitoring: Students should monitor their credit, as adverse credit history can affect student loan eligibility and employment.
 Individuals can request a free credit report annually from each of the three major credit bureaus at www.annualcreditreport.com.
 The free reports are part of a national program to help consumers protect their identity and personal information.
 Individuals are also entitled to a free copy of their credit report if they have been denied credit, employment, or insurance within the past 60 days.